pgsmith2000/BRFSS/README.md

 actual hypothesis testing).
 A hypothesis is not actually **required** for the descriptive analyis, but in this case the reason for a hypothesis is to aid in the selection of a subset of variables from the BRFSS survey.
-The dataset includes information on 274 variables collected for over 400,000 individuals.
-A hypothesis in this case allows us to develop a **smaller dataset containing only those selection, exposure, and potential confounding variables**.
+The initial dataset includes information on **274 variables collected for over 400,000 individuals.** A hypothesis in this case allows us to develop a **smaller dataset containing only those selection, exposure, and potential confounding variables**.

 ### Hypothesis to Demonstrate Continuous Outcome Variable